 - Ceremony Site

 This is where you priorities come in handy.
-Here’s how to pick a vendor from the above list based on your priorities:
+Here’s how to pick a vendor:

-- Low Priority Expense: Pick the vendor that can get the job done and that charges the least amount.
+- Low-priority expense: Pick the vendor that can get the job done and that charges the least.
 Stick with your budget on this vendor.

 For example, flowers were very not high in my list of priorities.
 I visited with a couple professional florists before deciding to hire a grocery store floral shop for my wedding flowers.
 It didn’t matter to me one way or another how the flowers looked, but my floral bill ended up being about half as much.

-Here are some tips for picking out your low-priority vendors:
+Here are some tips for picking low-priority vendors:

 - Look into entry-level vendors or people that are new to the scene.
 Often, they’re eager to build experience and charge much less.

-- Look into grocery stores, warehouse clubs, or even online.
+- Look into grocery stores, warehouse clubs, and even online

-Here are some tips for picking out your high-priority vendors:
+Here are some tips for picking high-priority vendors: